JsSuite/node-default-args/README.md

 # NodeJS Default Argument🍏
-This is a technical exercise on NodeJS
+This is a technical practice to write a default argument function.

 ### About ℹ️